amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 where:
 - `n`: size of the recursion problem. duh? :)
 - `a`: the number of sub-problems.
-For our case we only split the problem in another subproblem.
+For our case, we only split the problem into another subproblem.
-- `b`: the factor by which n is reduced.
-For our case we divide `n` in half each time.
+- `b`: the factor by which `n` is reduced.
+For our case, we divide `n` in half each time.
-- `f(n)`: the running time done outside the recursion.
+- `f(n)`: the running time outside the recursion.
+E.g., O(1)

 2) Once we know the values of `a`, `b` and `f(n)`.
 We can determine the runtime of the recursion using this formula:

 > n<sup>log<sub>b</sub>a</sup>

-This value will help us to find which mater method case we are solving
+This value will help us to find which mater method case we are solving.

 3) Finally, we compare the recursion runtime from step 2) and the runtime `f(n)` from step 1).
 Based on that we have the following cases: